Serbeld/Dataset5C/README.md

-# Dataset 4C
+# Dataset 5C

-The data set consists of 6700 RGB scale x-ray images, divided in 5 classes.
+The dataset consists of 6700 RGB scale x-ray images, divided in 5 classes.
 There are 4690 training images, 1005 validation images and 1005 test images.
 (70% for training, 15% for validation and 15% for testing)

 The images are getting from: